 - b.
 Permitted uses within the General Employment Designation, as identified on Schedule 3: Land Use Plan, include: - i.
-Industrial uses, including municipal works yards and recycling operations; - ii.
+Industrial uses, including municipal works yards and recycling operations;

+- ii.
 Manufacturing and/or research and development facilities; - iii.
 Warehousing and distribution centres; - iv.
 Licensed mineral resource extraction operations, in accordance with the policies of this Plan; - v.
 Automobile service centres and repair shops, truck service centres and repair shops, body shops, automobile and truck rental operations, automobile and truck depots, and used and/or recycled automobile dealerships; - vi.
 Ancillary offices and limited retail sales and display of products manufactured, processed or assembled on the premises; - vii.
-Ancillary uses that specifically support the General Employment uses such as financial institutions, restaurants, personal service establishments and convenience retail; - viii.
-Ancillary residential uses, only where permitted in an implementing Zoning By-law as an ancillary use to a permitted General Employment use; and, ix.
+Ancillary uses that specifically support the General Employment uses such as financial institutions, restaurants, personal service establishments and convenience retail; and, - viii.
 Outside storage.

 - c.
 All permitted development within the General Employment Designation identified on Schedule 3: Land Use Plan shall be conducted in a manner that adequately mitigates pollution from noise, vibration, odours, smoke, dust or any other forms of pollution, and shall be in compliance with all applicable municipal and Provincial policies, standards and guidelines. - d.
 Business operations within the General Employment Designation are to be protected from intrusions of sensitive land uses that may restrict the operations of existing or planned industrial land users. - e.
 Where outside storage areas are permitted within the General Employment Designation, they shall be subject to the following: - i.
-All storage areas shall be located away from any adjacent lands containing existing residential uses or within the Residential Designation, or have adequate buffers that will visually screen the storage area from adjacent lands; - ii.
+All storage areas shall be located away from any adjacent lands containing existing residential uses or within the Residential Designation, or have adequate buffers that will visually screen the storage area from adjacent lands;

+- ii.
 All buffers, fencing and screening shall visually enhance the site, and shall be permanent in its construction; and, - iii.
 Where natural landscaping is utilized it shall be of adequate size to appropriately screen the storage area when it is installed. - f.
 Adequate parking, loading and garbage collection/storage facilities shall be provided on-site.
 Shared access and parking among various properties is encouraged.